onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 09:29
 trousers hmm not a great look
 09:34
-tape script 1.10 my oldest friend
+tapescript 1.10 my oldest friend
 09:39
 one Kenny talking to Judi Kenny I see
 09:46